California Gold Rush

 September 4, 1850.
 2 p.

 The First Church of Christ, owing to Rev. Joseph A. Benton's powerful leadership and the lack of denominationalism on the part of his faith, emerged as the city's leading Protestant church.
 The introduction of such solid symbols of stability as a church brought a civilizing influence to a community known for its devotion to gambling and consumption of spirits.
-On the verso of this document are notes for a sermon he preached at the laying of the cornerstone.
+On the reverse side of this document are notes for a sermon he preached at the laying of the cornerstone.
 In a different building, his church continues today as Pioneer Congregational Church, standing across from the gates of Sutter's Fort.

 J. Horace Culver